harbur/playbook/docs/onboarding.md

 [Laptop]: https://github.com/harbur/laptop

-## Dotfiles

-Dotfile is a generalized term for a UNIX configuration file, typically prefixed with a dot (e.g. .vimrc) and found in your home directory.
-Most UNIX programs, including Vim, will load a dotfile during launch.

-We recommend using dotfiles to customize your tools and environment to suit your preferences, reduce typing, and get work done.
-Check them into a git repository for safe-keeping and open-source for the benefit of others.

-You can use our dotfiles to make pair programming with teammates easier and make each other more productive.

 ## Text Editor

 We use [VS Code] as a preferred text editor because it is open-source, extensible, and has an active community.